 One in five driving tests won’t use a sat nav and you’ll be asked to follow road signs instead.

-Two new manoeuvres replace the old ones
+New driving test manoeuvres replace the old ones

 Instead of doing a turn in the road (three point turn) or reversing around a corner you will be asked to complete one of two new manoeuvres or parallel parking.